nevenjovanovic/greek-complexity/README.md

 1. Which POS have role of PRED (and similar): [list-pred-types.xq](/scripts/xq/list-pred-types.xq)
 2. Which POS have role of COORD (and similar): [list-coord-types.xq](/scripts/xq/list-coord-types.xq)

+### Analyse lemmata and their functions

+1. For a subset of sentences (based on number of elements, words etc), list lemmata: [list-lemmata.xq](scripts/xq/list-lemmata.xq)
+2. For a lemma in a subset of sentences (based on number of elements), list its syntactic relations: [lemma-list-functions.xq](/scripts/xq/lemma-list-functions.xq)
+3. For a specific syntactic relation of lemma in a subset, list all sentences: [relation-lemma-12-18-words.xq](/scripts/xq/relation-lemma-12-18-words.xq)

 ### Retrieve specific syntactic features

 1. Find sentences with all basic roles (PRED, SBJ, OBJ, ADV): [find-sentences-all-basic-roles.xq](/scripts/xq/find-sentences-all-basic-roles.xq)